juliajessica/enneagram/README.md

-#Enneagram App built for kicks and giggles to show the different personality types one might have
+# Enneagram App built for kicks and giggles to show the different personality types one might have :call_me_hand::skin-tone-4:

 ## Libraries